alig2039/pharmacy_stock/README.md

 The system is a Django system hosted on heroku over a Postgres database with SQLite used for initial testing.

 ## Testing
+SQLite has been used for initial testing
+The